turing-machines/docs/content/pi_cluster/os_installation/children/master_pi.md

 Removed cloud-init once the site was up.
 {{% /notice %}}

+- For simple arm32v7 OS, download the operating system from [HypriotOS ARM32V7](https://github.com/hypriot/image-builder-rpi/releases/download/v1.9.0/hypriotos-rpi-v1.9.0.img.zip)
-- Download the operating system from [HypriotOS](https://github.com/hypriot/image-builder-rpi/releases).
+- For more complex arm64 OS, download the operating system from [HypriotOS ARM64V8](https://github.com/DieterReuter/image-builder-rpi64/releases/download/v20180429-184538/hypriotos-rpi64-v20180429-184538.img.zip)
 - Flash all 3 or 5 SD cards using **Win32DiskImager** or similar.
+It takes around 30 seconds per card.

 ## OS on master on master PI